mido/mido/docs/installing.rst

 Requirements
 ------------

-Mido requires :term:`Python` version 3.7 or higher.
+Mido requires :term:`Python` version 3.8 or higher.

-A few dependencies are also required in order to allow Mido to introspect its own version:
+A single dependency is required in order to allow Mido to introspect its own version:

 * `packaging`
-* `importlib_metadata` for :term:`Python` < 3.8

 .. note::